levjj/bfhs/README.md

 This makes loops trivial to implement.

 The parser does not create an abstract syntax tree.
-Instead, it created thunks which are instances of the [The StateT monad transformer ](http://hackage.haskell.org/package/transformers-0.3.0.0/docs/Control-Monad-Trans-State-Lazy.html#g:2).
+Instead, it created thunks which are instances of the [StateT monad transformer](http://hackage.haskell.org/package/transformers-0.3.0.0/docs/Control-Monad-Trans-State-Lazy.html#g:2).

 ```haskell
 type BFThunk = StateT BFState IO ()